 Message from SAFV

-By Mr. Benny Bong, President of SAFV
+By Mr. Benny Bong, Founding Member of SAFV

 Over the thirty years, SAFV has remained consistent to our goals.
 We have added, from time to time, various initiatives to address the perceived needs that had gone unaddressed.
 Let me highlight three innovations.